victoriamcn/Book-Search-Engine/README.md

 # Book Search Engine

 ## Description
-Starter code from a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+Refactor starter code from a fully functioning Google Books API search engine built with a RESTful API to be a GraphQL API built with Apollo Server.

 Challenge: set up Apollo Server, Modify the existing authentication middleware and create an Apollo Provider.